Turin: City centre

-Turin's historical architecture is predominantly Baroque and was developed under the Kingdom of Savoy.
+Turin's historical architecture is predominantly Baroque and was developed under the Savoyard state.
 Nonetheless, the main street of the city centre, Via Roma, was built during the Fascist era (from 1931 to 1937) as an example of Italian Rationalism, replacing former buildings already present in this area.

 Via Roma runs between Piazza Carlo Felice and Piazza Castello.
 Buildings on the portion between Piazza Carlo Felice and Piazza San Carlo were designed by rationalist architect Marcello Piacentini.
 These blocks were built into a reticular system, composed by austere buildings in clear rationalist style, such as the impressive Hotel Principi di Piemonte and the former Hotel Nazionale in Piazza CLN.
 Porches are built in a continuous entablature and marked with double columns, to be consistent with those of Piazza San Carlo.
 The section of the street between Piazza San Carlo and Piazza Castello was built in an eclectic style, with arcades characterised by Serliana-type arches.
 To this day Via Roma is the street featuring the most fashionable boutiques of the city.

-Via Roma crosses one of the main squares of the city: the pedestrianized Piazza San Carlo, built by Carlo di Castellamonte in the 17th century.
-In the middle of the square stands the equestrian monument to Emmanuel Philibert, also known as Caval ëd Brons in the local dialect ("Bronze Horse"); the monument depicts the Duke sheathing his sword after the Battle of St. Quentin.
+Via Roma crosses one of the main squares of the city: the pedestrianised Piazza San Carlo, built by Carlo di Castellamonte in the 17th century.
+In the middle of the square stands the equestrian monument to Emmanuel Philibert, also known as Caval ëd Brons in the local dialect ('Bronze Horse'); the monument depicts the Duke sheathing his sword after the Battle of St. Quentin.
 Piazza San Carlo arcades host the most ancient cafés of the city, such as Caffé Torino and Caffé San Carlo.

-On the northern edge of Via Roma stands Piazza Castello, regarded as the heart of the city.
-The half-pedestrianized square hosts some significant buildings such as Palazzo Reale (Former Savoy Royal House), the Palazzo Madama (which previously hosted the Savoy senate and, for few years, the Italian senate after Italian unification), the former Baroque Teatro Regio di Torino (rebuilt in modern style in the 1960s, after being destroyed by fire), the Royal Library of Turin which hosts the Leonardo da Vinci self-portrait, and the baroque Royal Church of San Lorenzo.
+At the northern end of Via Roma stands Piazza Castello, regarded as the heart of the city.
+The half-pedestrianised square hosts some significant buildings such as Palazzo Reale (Former Savoy Royal House), the Palazzo Madama (which previously hosted the Savoy senate and, for few years, the Italian senate after Italian unification), the former Baroque Teatro Regio di Torino (rebuilt in modern style in the 1960s, after being destroyed by fire), the Royal Library of Turin which hosts the Leonardo da Vinci self-portrait, and the baroque Royal Church of San Lorenzo.
 Moreover, Piazza Castello hosts a Fascist era building, the Torre Littoria, a sort of skyscraper which was supposed to become the headquarters of the Fascist party, although it never served as such.
 The building's style is quite different from the Baroque style of Piazza Castello.
 The square regularly hosts the main open space events of the city, live concerts included.